ericmelz/finquery-streamlit/README.md

 ├── .gitignore                    - Files that git should ignore ├── .github
 │   └── workflows
-│       └── cicd.yml              - CI/CD pipeline for testing, building docker image, and deploying to prod
+│       └── cicd.yml              - CI/CD pipeline for testing, building, and deploying to prod
 ├── Dockerfile                    - Instructions for building the docker image ├── LICENSE
 ├── README.md                     - This file